Health and Safety at Work Act 2015

 You could also call this:

-The regulator can accept a written promise from you if you have broken or are thought to have broken the Health and Safety at Work Act 2015 or its rules.
+The regulator can accept a written promise from someone who may have broken the Health and Safety at Work Act 2015 or its rules.
 This promise is called an enforceable undertaking.
+The regulator might say no to this promise if it doesn’t include paying back the regulator’s reasonable costs and expenses.
+These costs can include money spent on the regulator’s employees, agents, or contractors.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.